jonathanlocke/jonathanlocke.github.io/unpublished/logging.md

         }
     }

-Typical usage looks like:
+And typical usage looks like this:

     private static final Logger LOGGER = LoggerFactory.newLogger();

+By default, *LoggerFactory* returns instances of *LogServiceLogger*.
+This logger parses the KIVAKIT_LOG system property and uses *LogServiceLoader* to dynamically load and configure implementations of the *Log* service provider interface (SPI).
+Logs are discovered and loaded with Java's *ServiceLoader* class.
+Once *LogServiceLogger* has loaded and configured its *Log*s, it proceeds to forward any messages it receives via *log(Message)* to each log in turn.

+A few *Log* implementations are included in KivaKit (and it's very easy to implement new ones):

+* *ConsoleLog*
+* *EmailLog*
+* *FileLog*

+Logs can be filtered using the system property KIVAKIT_LOG_LEVEL, and asynchronous logging can be turned off with -DKIVAKIT_LOG_SYNCHRONOUS=false.
+For more details on logging configuration, see [kivakit system properties](https://github.com/Telenav/kivakit/blob/master/documentation/developing/system-properties.md) and [kivakit-kernel logging](https://github.com/Telenav/kivakit/blob/master/kivakit-kernel/documentation/logging.md).

-However, it is rare to directly use the *Logger* interface.
-Instead, a component will extend *BaseRepeater* or implement the *RepeaterMixin* interface, and it will broadcast messages.
-Those messages would then be redirected at the end of the listener chain to a *Logger*.
-The *Application* class (more on that in a future article) does exactly this:
+Although *Logger*s are easy enough to use by themselves, in KivaKit it is rare to use one directly.
+Instead, an object will extend *BaseRepeater* or implement the *RepeaterMixin* interface, and it will simply broadcast messages without regard to where they might go.
+Any actual logging only comes in if those messages arrive at a *Logger* at the end of the listener chain (or somewhere along the way).
+This design completely decouples an object's reporting of its status from logging functionality, while still allowing it to happen when desired.

+The *Application* class (more on this in a future article) does exactly this:

     public abstract class Application extends BaseRepeater
     {